Precy loves reading about Filipino folklore. She also enjoys helping others speak and appreciate the Filipino and Ilocano language.

 What adds uniqueness to Filipino language is the reduplication of words which is quite noticeable with nicknames often taken from the name, sometimes even created from the person's character.
 An-An for example as my cousin's nickname from her name Lourdes Anne.
 Junjun is common and had been my brother's nickname from childhood.
 Nicknames like these are often created from name combinations often with John or Jun in it — Luis Jhon, John Patrick, Jun Maynard.

-There are a lot more Filipino words that are reduplicated.
-It may sound weird and sometimes laughable but reduplication of these words delivers the meaning, otherwise it's just a puzzle with a missing piece and is incomplete.
+There are a lot more Filipino/Tagalog words that are reduplicated.
+It may sound weird but reduplication of these words help deliver the meaning, otherwise it's just a puzzle with a missing piece and is incomplete.
 Is there a Filipino or Tagalog reduplicated word you've came across?
 Read on and it's probably on this list.

 A mouth watering Filipino dessert made from tapioca pearls, yam, sweet rice flour made into balls, taro and ripe jackfruit cooked in coconut milk.
 Some prefers sugar while some prefers evaporated milk for that sweetness.